Education meets Emergency: Unique alliance set to benefit Australian vets and nurses

-In 2019, veterinary education company Improve International Australia will join with emergency specialist group Animal Emergency Australia (AEA) and bring another level of CE opportunity to the Australian veterinary community.
+In 2019, global education company Improve International and emergency specialist group Animal Emergency Australia (AEA) came together to bring another level of CE opportunity to the Australian veterinary community.

-The two companies, who will formally begin working together from 1 January 2019, see the union as mutually beneficial, with the ultimate beneficiaries being veterinarians and nurses who are looking for progressive continuing education options.
+The two companies, who will formally begin working together from 1 January 2019, see the union as mutually beneficial, with the ultimate beneficiaries being veterinarians, veterinary nurses and technicians, who are looking for progressive continuing education options and career paths.

 “As a CE provider, one of our biggest tasks is ensuring our content remains current, practical and of the highest standard.
-The relationship with AEA will allow us to keep our finger on the industry’s pulse and to leverage the extensive experience and qualifications of the vets and nurses amongst AEA”, said Dr Brooke Sheehan, Managing Director of Improve International Australia.
+The relationship with AEA will allow us to keep our finger on the industry’s pulse and to leverage the extensive experience and qualifications of the veterinary professionals in AEA”, said Dr Brooke Sheehan, Managing Director of Improve International Australia.

 AEA owns and operates the Animal Emergency Service, Perth Vet Emergency, and Pet Intensive Care Unit veterinary practices.
 The team includes an emergency specialist, residents in training, and many ANZCVS Members.
 Continuing education and career development have been a major priority of the group.